Skip to main content

 Usage:

-kernle relationship "DevOps Team" --type organization --notes "Owns infrastructure"
+kernle relation add "DevOps Team" --type organization --notes "Owns infrastructure"

 Playbooks